-From 2001 to 2005, Libby served as Chief of Staff to Vice President Richard B. Cheney, Assistant to the Vice President for National Security Affairs, and Assistant to the President.
+From 2001 to 2005, Mr. Libby served as chief of staff to Vice President Richard B. Cheney, assistant to the vice president for national security affairs, and assistant to the president.
 In these roles he attended nearly all National Security Council and Homeland Security Council meetings and participated in numerous high level meetings, at home and abroad, with foreign government and U.S. officials.
-Libby’s responsibilities covered a broad range of topics, including those related to U.S. National Security Strategy, the response to the 9/11 attacks, the wars in Afghanistan and Iraq, the broader War on Terror, the Israeli-Palestinian dispute and Middle East matters, East Asian security, U.S. relations with Russia, Central and Western Europe, Homeland Security organization, Domestic Preparedness and response to attacks involving weapons of mass destruction, and U.S. economic and energy-related issues.
+Mr. Libby’s responsibilities covered a broad range of topics, including those related to U.S. National Security Strategy, the response to the 9/11 attacks, the wars in Afghanistan and Iraq, the broader War on Terror, the Israeli-Palestinian dispute and Middle East matters, East Asian security, U.S. relations with Russia, Central and Western Europe, Homeland Security organization, Domestic Preparedness and response to attacks involving weapons of mass destruction, and U.S. economic and energy-related issues.

-From 1998-99, Libby served as the Legal Advisor to the U.S. House of Representatives’ Select Committee on U.S. National Security and Military/Commercial Concerns with the Peoples’ Republic of China, commonly known as the “Cox Committee.”
+From 1998 to 1999, Mr. Libby served as the legal advisor to the U.S. House of Representatives’ Select Committee on U.S. National Security and Military/Commercial Concerns with the Peoples’ Republic of China, commonly known as the “Cox Committee.”
 The Committee issued a unanimous, bipartisan multi-volume report in 1999.

-From 1989 to 1993, during the George H. W. Bush administration, Libby served in the United States Department of Defense as Principal Deputy Under Secretary (Strategy and Resources), and later was confirmed by the U.S. Senate as Deputy Under Secretary of Defense for Policy.
+From 1989 to 1993, during the George H. W. Bush administration, Mr. Libby served in the United States Department of Defense as principal deputy under secretary (strategy and resources), and later was confirmed by the U.S. Senate as deputy under secretary of defense for policy.
 His responsibilities included contingency planning, defense strategy, policy aspects of the defense budget, policy planning, and defense relations with the newly emerging countries of Central and Eastern Europe and Central Asia.
 In this period, he led a number of official delegations to foreign capitals.

-Libby first entered government service with the Department of State in 1981 as a member of the Policy Planning Staff in the Office of the Secretary.
-From 1982 to 1985 he served in the Department of State as Director of Special Projects in the Bureau of East Asian and Pacific Affairs.
+Mr. Libby first entered government service with the Department of State in 1981 as a member of the Policy Planning Staff in the Office of the Secretary.
+From 1982 to 1985 he served in the Department of State as director of special projects in the Bureau of East Asian and Pacific Affairs.
 During these years he had extensive experience with U.S. national security issues relating to Asia.